openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 })
 ```

 ## bundle.getBundleInfo<sup>deprecated<sup>

 > This API is deprecated since API version 9.
 You are advised to use [bundleManager.getBundleInfo](js-apis-bundleManager.md#bundlemanagergetbundleinfo) instead.

 getBundleInfo(bundleName: string, bundleFlags: number, options: BundleOptions, callback: AsyncCallback\<BundleInfo>): void

-Obtains the bundle information based on a given bundle name and bundle options.
+Obtains the bundle information based on a given bundle name.
 This API uses an asynchronous callback to return the result.

 No permission is required for obtaining the caller's own information.